Contrasting UFP Industries (NASDAQ:UFPI) and West Fraser Timber (NYSE:WFG)

 Valuation & Earnings

-This table compares UFP Industries and West Fraser Timber’s revenue, earnings per share (EPS) and valuation.
+This table compares UFP Industries and West Fraser Timber’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue